Tiiffi/mcrcon/README.md

 You can also download precompiled binaries: https://github.com/Tiiffi/mcrcon/releases/latest

-Binaries are provided for Linux 32/64bit and Windows (only 32bit).
+Binaries are provided for Linux and Windows.

 ---

 ####Usage: